Doug Heslep Fine Art

 BIO

-In order to remain relevant in the industry due to all of the technological advances being introduced, Doug began his transition to digital photography during its early development in the late 1990s.
-Once he decided to incorporate it into his business, he adapted quickly, though he had no concept at the time of how transformative this leap would be.
-He takes pride in his hands-on ‘old school’ background, for it taught and defines him well, but he also embraces the enhancements that digital technology brings to his imagery.
-It complements his ability to present his best work and has become integral to his multiple-layer composite creations as he moves forward.
+In order to remain relevant in the industry due to the technological advances becoming more mainstream, Doug began his transition to digital photography during its early development in the late 1990s.
+Once he decided to incorporate digital photography into his business, he adapted quickly, though he had no concept at the time of how transformative this leap would be.
+He takes pride in his hands-on ‘old school’ background, for it taught and defines him well, but he also embraces the enhancements that the digital age brings to his imagery.
+It complements his ability to present his best work and has become integral to the success of his multiple-layer composites as he moves forward.

 His interests encompass a wide range of subject matter, and he refuses to let any single genre define his artistic statement.
-He believes what sets him apart from the massive influx of photographic artists today, who often focus on usually just one or two genre, is his desire to explore a wider range of themes.
+He believes what sets him apart from the massive influx of photographic artists today made possible because of technology advances, who often focus on usually just one or two genre, is his desire to explore a wider range of themes.
 His collection is varied, expansive, and boundless, accumulated from many years of putting a camera up to his eye, reflecting his openness to capturing a multitude of subjects that piques his interest.
 At the heart of his creativity is a pursuit of finding and capturing beauty, not only just from the obvious because of his female nude studies, but in its many forms, as he explores a wide range of ideas and transforms them into compelling, meaningful realities.
-He finds true joy in bringing his visions to life, but won’t share it with the world unless he is willing to exhibit it in his own home first.
-Yes, his artistic measure has definitely evolved into a business, but the greatest reward is knowing his work is appreciated and respected by his peers, and an audience of friends, fans, and collectors.
+He finds true joy in bringing his visions to life, but won’t share it with the world unless he is willing to exhibit it in his own castle first.
+Yes, his artistic measure has definitely evolved into a business worth noticing, but the greatest reward is knowing his work is appreciated and respected by his peers, and an audience of friends, fans, and collectors.

 Maybe in his case it could be said; once an artist, always an artist.